JuulLabs/pommel/README.md

 constructor annotated with `@Inject`.
 All parameters passed into the constructor must also be on the Dagger graph, as this is another expectation of Dagger constructor injection

 Pommel expects all functions annotated with `@SoloModule` to be `static` due to the fact the generated module needs to call the annotated function.
-As a result Pommel currently only supports top level functions and functions in a top level `object` that are annotated with `@JvmStatic`. `static` functions within a `companion object` are currently not supported.
+As a result Pommel only supports top level functions and functions that are enclosed in a `object` or `companion` class

 Pommel will install your dependency into the correct component given the scope your dependency was annotated with.
 If you do not provide a scope to the dependency Pommel will by default install into the SingletonComponent.
 If you annotate your dependency with a custom scope you will get a compiler error as Pommel does currently not support being installed into a custom component.